jlichtig/TechTrove-E-commerce-Analysis/README.md

 - The direct marketing channel was responsible for the most loyalty signups, bringing in **71%** (23.3K) of total signups, although its signup rate of **40%** was slightly below the average (~43.5%)
 - Excluding customers coming in from unknown marketing channels, Email had the highest average loyalty signup rate with **59%** but was only responsible for about **one quarter of total signups** (7.8K)
 - The social media marketing channel has an above-average signup rate (52%), but only accounts for 1.5% of signups.
+- The affiliate marketing channel had both the lowest number of signups (338) as well the lowest signup rate (18% signup rate).

 # **Recommendations:**
 ## **Sales**